Customers want technology that works the way it's intended. By using Support.com software and services, companies can deliver a fantastic customer

 Back-end web developers are responsible for the overall technical construction of the website.
 They create the basic framework of the site and ensure that it works as expected.
 Back-end web developers also establish procedures for allowing others to add new pages to the website and meet with management to discuss major changes to the site.

 Webmasters maintain websites and keep them updated.
 They ensure that websites operate correctly, and they test for errors such as broken links.
 Many webmasters respond to user comments as well.

-Web developers held about 148,500 jobs in 2014.
-The industries that employ the most web developers are as follows:
+Web developers hold about 162,900 jobs.
+The largest employers of web developers are as follows:

 |Publishing industries (except Internet)||5|